 Here is what a finished breakdown looks like:

-These elements from your breakdown are shared with the department heads.
+These elements from the breakdown should be shared with your department heads.

 Though on period-specific productions, there are exceptions.